This resource will help you manage the side effects from your chemotherapy.

 Call your healthcare provider if you:

-- Haven’t had a bowel movement or passed gas for more than 2 to 3 days
+- Haven’t had a bowel movement or passed gas for more than 2 days.

-- Have hard bowel movements for more than 2 to 3 days
+- Have hard bowel movements for more than 2 days.

-- Have a hard time passing bowel movements for more than 2 to 3 days
+- Have a hard time passing bowel movements for more than 2 days.

-For more information about how to manage constipation, read Managing Constipation and watch the video at the beginning of this section.
+Read How to Manage Constipation to learn more.
+You can also watch the video at the beginning of this section.

 Diarrhea is loose or watery bowel movements (poop), having more bowel movements than what’s normal for you, or both.
 Some chemotherapy can cause diarrhea.

-- Take an over-the-counter anti-diarrheal medication, such as loperamide (Imodium®), unless your healthcare provider tells you not to.
+- Take an over-the-counter anti-diarrheal medicine, such as loperamide (Imodium®), unless your healthcare provider tells you not to.

 - Don’t take any stool softeners or laxatives for at least 12 hours, or until your diarrhea stops.